 - 1. Work closely with the EEO District Advisory Committee, as noted above. - 2.
-Fund Campus programming of diversity dialogues, forums, and cross-cultural workshops both in-person and online through grants based on a rubric developed by the EEO District Advisory Committee - 3.
-Assure the EEO District Advisory Committee has access to resources necessary to conduct annual reviews of: - District Hiring and Employee Retention Data - Regional, State and National Best Practices in Hiring and Employee Retention - 4.
-Support the EEO District Advisory Committee in the development of training to include: - Demographics on campus and in local community - Implicit Bias - Micro-aggressions - Compliance, with special emphasis on how to handle ethics violations - Incorporate theory to address biases. - 5.
+Fund Campus programming of diversity dialogues, forums, and cross-cultural workshops both in-person and online through grants based on a rubric developed by the EEO committee - 3.
+Assure the District Advisory Committee has access to resources necessary to conduct annual reviews of: - District Hiring and Employee Retention Data - Regional, State and National Best Practices in Hiring and Employee Retention - 4.
+Support the District Advisory Committee in the development of training to include: - Demographics on campus and in local community - Implicit Bias - Micro-aggressions - Compliance, with special emphasis on how to handle ethics violations - Incorporate theory such as Bystander Intervention and Bias-Mitigation - Direct, Distract, Delegate, Delay, Document: Select strategies that will produce comparative longitudinal information. - 5.
 Operate collaboratively and transparently with all stakeholders.